Devices

 Fraunhofer IPMS provides critical expertise in cleanroom qualification and optical design, enabling the system’s integration into semiconductor fabs.
 Following the project's conclusion, the VEpioneer® remains in operation at the Fraunhofer IPMS Center Nanoelectronic Technologies (CNT) for continued evaluation and joint development efforts, including automation of wafer handling and real-time data integration.

-The FAMES pilot line is dedicated to advancing next-generation energy-efficient semiconductor technologies for digital, analog, and high-frequency (RF) applications.
-The project focuses on the development and scaling of five key technologies:
+The FAMES pilot line is significantly advancing the development of energy-efficient chips for digital, analog, and high-frequency (RF) applications.
+The focus is on five pioneering technologies:

 • FD-SOI platforms at 10 nm and 7 nm nodes to improve power efficiency and performance in advanced digital circuits